josiahryan555/AI_games/README.md

-# Python AI Othello player Project
+# Python AI Othello Player Project
 Programed at Atomic Objects AI Games on Saturday October 29th with Rob Don

-The AI games was a code-a-
+The AI games was a code-a-thon to build an AI Othello player, this is our one day project.

 To Run: